Shady Lady (Ani Lorak song): Eurovision

-The song competed in the second semi-final on 22 May, performing 4th in the running order, preceding 's Mor ve Ötesi with "Deli" and preceding 's Jeronimas Milius with "Nomads in the Night".
+On 22 May 2008, the second semi-final of the Eurovision Song Contest was held in the Belgrade Arena in Belgrade hosted by Radio Television of Serbia (RTS) and broadcast live throughout the continent.
+Ani Lorak performed "Shady Lady" fourth in the running order, preceding 's "Deli" by Mor ve Ötesi and preceding 's "Nomads in the Night" by Jeronimas Milius.
+The performance was staged and choreographed by Fokas Evangelinos.
 It received 152 points, placing 1st in a field of 19 and qualifying for the final.